 Madison Opera was founded in 1961 under the Madison Civic Music Association (MCMA).
-Originally called The Opera Workshop, by 1962 it was renamed the Madison Civic Opera Guild.
+Originally called The Opera Workshop, in 1962 it was renamed the Madison Civic Opera Guild.
 As a part of the MCMA, the Opera joined with the Madison Symphony Orchestra and the Madison Symphony Chorus under the guidance of Roland Johnson (MCMA Music Director).
-Maestro Johnson and his wife, stage director/singer Arline Johnson energized Madison's singers and music lovers to bring Madison Opera into existence.
-In the beginning years, there was one opera per year, featuring local artists and a budget of merely $6,000.
+Maestro Johnson and his wife, stage director/singer Arline Johnson, energized Madison's singers and music lovers to bring Madison Opera into existence.
+In the beginning years, there was one opera per year, featuring local artists and a budget of $6,000.

-The Opera is now considered to be a leading regional company in the US, producing three operas annually, a free operatic event in the summer, and a range of education and outreach activities.
+The Opera is now considered a leading regional company in the U.S., producing three operas annually, a free summer concert, and a range of education and engagement activities.
 The production history boasts an amazing breadth of repertoire, including a commissioned world premiere in 1993.
 Madison Opera now regularly presents singers known throughout the world's leading opera houses.

 In the mid-80's, after years of work as the company's pianist, Ann Stanke assumed the role of the organization's first General Director.
 John DeMain

 became Artistic Director upon the retirement of Roland Johnson in 1994.

 In 1993, Madison Opera commissioned its first world premiere, Shining Brow

 .
 Composed by Daron Aric Hagen (libretto by Irish poet Paul Muldoon) and based on a period in the life of Wisconsin-born architect Frank Lloyd Wright, the work was deemed an important 20th century opera and attracted an audience from around the world.
 The New York Times

 called Madison Opera "that plucky little company that dared to take a risk."